luhuan9420/Distributed-Sort/README.md

   This project will read, sort, and write files consisting of zero or more records.
 A record is a 100 byte binary key-value pair, consisting of a 10-byte key and a 90-byte value.
 Each key should be interpreted as an unsigned 10-byte (80-bit) integer.
-Your sort should be in ascending order, meaning that the output should have the record with the smallest key first, then the second-smallest, etc.
+The sort should be in ascending order, meaning that the output should have the record with the smallest key first, then the second-smallest, etc.

 - ### Distributed program specifications
-  Complete the `netsort.go` program that will concurrently run on multiple machines.
-The program should broadly have the following architecture/specs :
+ The program broadly have the following architecture/specs :
   - read the input file,
   - appropriately partition the data,
   - send relevant data to peer servers,